NixOS/rfcs/rfcs/0141-private-derivations.md

 # Detailed design
 [design]: #detailed-design

 We propose adding a `noReadAccess` option to `builtins.derivation`, which, when set to true, makes this derivation a private derivation.

-Relevant changes should also be made in nix-instantiate and nix-daemon to understand this attribute.
+The only difference between a private derivation and a normal derivation, apart from the hash, is that upon instantiation and after building, the read bit of the `.drv` file and the output path will be removed.

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions